dennocapi/react-native-todo-app/README.md

 you should be able to set up and run the app on your device or simulator, as well as modify the app's code to add new functionality.

+**Contributing**
+If you want to contribute to this project, feel free to submit a pull request.
+Please make sure to follow the Contribution Guidelines when submitting your changes.

+**License**
+This project is licensed under the MIT License.